FAQ

 Memory Cap

 Custom keyboards are memory capped at ~60-70 MB, based on the device and OS.
 Exceeding this limit results in immediate system termination.
 This is particularly challenging for keyboards that use large AI or language models, or memory-intensive media content.
+KeyboardKit has ways to let you perform memory intense tasks in the main app, and sync the result to the keyboard.

 Sandboxing